berlinonline/converjon/README.md

 Details about the cropping modes can be found [here in the wiki](https://github.com/berlinonline/converjon/wiki/Cropping-Modes).

-If an AOI is set, croppping will ensure, that the area is always preserved.
+If an AOI is set, cropping will ensure, that the area is always preserved.

 ###Image Format